 - Leadership/Involvement: Have you had the opportunity to put your skills to the test?

 Writing Your Cover Letter

 Step One: Review format of cover letters

 Step Two: Complete analysis of your qualifications and that of the job lead (see above)

 - Heading, date, salutation or greeting: If you know the name of the person to whom you are writing, then use it in your greeting; “Dear Hiring Manager” works, too.

-- Paragraph one: To what position are you applying?
+- Paragraph one: Which position are you applying for?
 Where did you see it posted or from whom did you hear about it?
 Briefly, how are you qualified?

 - Paragraph two: Select one or two highlights from the analysis worksheet that create a bridge from you (as represented by your resume) to the position (Job description); add detail and any results; Do you have a summary of a class project or experience (work or otherwise) that you could share?